santhoshtr/wikivue/README.md

 * Develop a modular renderless WYSIWYG editor for Wikitext.
 Currently an editor based on ProseMirror is being attempted.
 * Define a modular data store and versioned Article content format so that a structured wikipedia article content can live in a distributed p2p web.
-* Make this reader application hostable with static web servers-This is done.

 ## Thanks